-Surfing is big here in SLO CAL and with 80 miles of accessible coastline, surfers from all skill levels will able to enjoy the spoils of SLO CAL's beaches.
+Surfing is big here in SLO CAL and with 80 miles of accessible coastline, surfers from all skill levels are able to enjoy the spoils of SLO CAL's beaches.
 From classic California surf vibes to those resembling northern California, there's a scene and atmosphere for whatever experience you desire.
 Plus, many of these places are next to the best places to fill those bellies after a day in the water.
 Catch a wave in SLO CAL to celebrate at these four surf spots, and check out some helpful tips for navigating the SLO CAL waters.
 As always remember to pack out all trash and leave no trace to keep our beaches clean and explore #SLOCALSafely.

-Grub on: Surfside Donuts, Mo's Barbeque, Hoagies, Wooly's or Dell's Pizzeria
+Grub on: Surfside Donuts, Hoagies, Wooly's or Del's Pizzeria

 Grub on: Taco Temple, House of JuJu, Tognazzini's Dockside or Frankie and Lola's